herdiansc/jquery.columnfilter/README.md

     </tbody>
 </table>
 ```
-And this is basic plugin initiation:
+And use this basic plugin initiation:
 ```javascript
 $('table').columnFilter();
 ```
-Or this is advance plugin initiation:
+Or use this advanced plugin initiation:
 ```javascript
 $('table').columnFilter({
     columnCheckboxsContainer: '.column-list',